chicagomaroon/data-visualizations/README.md

 1. `node-htmlprocessor`: [Link](https://github.com/dciccale/node-htmlprocessor)
 2. `amCharts`: [Link](https://www.amcharts.com/)
    - We are currently using the non-profit license that requires that the `amCharts` logo be displayed on the chart.
+   - We are using version `5.3.4`, which is hosted in the `./static_imports/amcharts5/` folder.
    - If any questions come from the `amCharts` or `UChicago` legal department regarding this license, please reference this `amCharts` support request number: `75825`

 ## Build process for a visualization
-1. Go into the main directory `./chicagomaroon.github.io` and run the command `npm install`
+1. Go into the main folder `./chicagomaroon.github.io` and run the command `npm install`
-2. Create your HTML with the visualization inside its respective year and feature folder.
+2. Create your HTML with the visualization inside its respective year and story folder via the `npm run create-visual` command.
-    - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual`.
+    - If it is the year `2023` and your story is called `Example Visual` then go to the year folder `2023` and your story's folder `example-visual` in [kebab-case](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case).
-    - If either of those folders do not exist yet, please create them.
-Please use [kebab](https://www.freecodecamp.org/news/programming-naming-conventions-explained#what-is-kebab-case) case when creating folder names.
+    - Example command: `npm run create-visual --year=2023 --story=example-visual`
-3. Create your visual in a file called `index.html`.
+3. Start creating your visual that will be housed in the `./$year/$story/` folder.
    - Look to the documentation [here](https://github.com/dciccale/grunt-processhtml#readme) for how to write your processed HTML.
    - Note that any external files, things not stored within this repository, should not be included in the `<build>` tags.
-4. Create a `meta_data.json` file similar to the one in the `example-visual` folder.
+4. Update the `meta_data.json` in your story's folder, which will look something like this:
    ```json
    {
      "title": "Example Visual",